 To run this function, you first need to load the code into the interpreter.
 From the normal terminal/command prompt, navigate to the directory containing the file you just created and run Python (by typing "python" and pressing <enter>).
 At the interpreter (the >>>) type:

 '''

-execfile('search.py')

-OR

-import search; reload(search); from search import
+from search import

 '''